 The reasons for cats scratching can change over time.

-Some cats learn that scratching certain objects (eg your sofa) means they get more attention.
+Some cats learn that scratching certain objects (for example, your sofa and other items of furniture) means they get more attention.
 This is why it's important to praise your cat when they scratch a post and ignore them when they scratch inappropriate objects.

 If your cat is scratching indoors to maintain their claws, you can try: